hsgg/MyMap.jl/README.md

 ## Anticipated FAQ

 1. Why didn't you use... instead?

    Probably because I didn't understand how to use it properly.
-That is, in a way that it wouldn'd be slower than the serial implementation.
+That is, use it in a way that it wouldn'd be slower than the serial implementation.
+It's the allocation of buffers that can make that hard.

 2. Why implement MeshedArrays when there is LazyGrids?

    Because I didn't know LazyGrids existed when I wrote MeshedArrays... and then it turned out MeshedArrays is faster.

 ## Unanticipated FAQ

 None!

-## Todo

-- Pass ProgressMeter into mybroadcast(): Some tasks will have extra overhead due to `next!()` actually updating the progress bar.
-We don't really want that in the calculation for the time of the task (unless every task ends up updating the bar).

-## MaybeDo

-- Change 2D interface so that `fn(a, b')` works.
-(Nah, maybe not.
-Very unclear how to decide the next batch area.)